barnabasgoz-old/fakebook-janosbelyi/README.md

 ### Description
 So, this was a Hungarian lesson's homework, to create someone's facebook feed.
+__Please note, that this repository is not affeilated in any way with Facebook.__

 ### Installation
 Clone this repository.
 Open it, and run `npm i`.
 Then, if everything is done, you can start it, by using the command `npm run dev`.